-Give It A Wipe
+Give It A Wipe Down

 Next, I like to wipe my whole dishwasher down with a homemade cleaning spray, such as this citric acid spray.
-With a gentle cloth, I wipe the door, the sides and the seals to remove any food residue, or build up.
+With a gentle cloth, I wipe the door, the sides, and the seals to remove any food residue or build-up.

 I’ll also wipe the water spray arms of the dishwasher and inspect the spray holes on it for blockages.
 If there are any blockages, a quick scrub with a scrubbing brush or old toothbrush relegated to cleaning duties normally sorts this right out.

-Bring On The Vinegar
+Bring On The Vinegar To Clean Your Dishwasher